olly-styles/WorkBench/README.md

 # WorkBench

 WorkBench - the first open-source benchmark for evaluating agent performance on realistic workplace tasks.
 Created by [MindsDB](https://mindsdb.com/).
+Special thanks to Jorge Torres, Adam Carrigan, and the rest of the MindsDB team for their support.

 ![WorkBench full pipeline](data/figures/full_pipeline.png)